nelmio/alice/doc/getting-started.md

 ]);
 ```

-When loading a file or an array of data, you can injected parameters and objects:
+When loading a file or an array of data, you can inject parameters and objects:

 ```php
 $loader = new Nelmio\Alice\Loader\NativeLoader();